 Bihar has a rich tradition of songs and dances.
 The dance forms of the Tharu tribals along the Nepal border in West Champaran, as also their handicrafts, remain largely unseen to the outside world.

-From the Nirguna music form to the Dhrupad gharanas of Amta and Bettiah, Bihar has maintained its melody.
-Ustad Bismillah Khan, the Sehnaai maestro, is from Dumraon in Bihar.
+From the Nirguna music form to the Dhrupad Gharana of Amta and Bettiah, Bihar has maintained its melody.
+Ustad Bismillah Khan, the Sehnaai Maestro, is from Dumraon in Bihar.

 The state’s vast and varied Diaspora in the United States narrate stories of how Yoga gurus have marketed themselves overseas with their mad scramble to patent sundry ‘asanaas’.
 What a pity, spending princely sums for instant deliverance from the pains of the body.